Campaigns: reporting

 Campaigns’ top location performance (GEOlocation) is a solution that helps you to see where your subscribers are located when they open your email campaign.

-This solution can help you identify a time to communicate with your contacts, e.g., when your subscribers probably are not sleeping.
+This solution can help you identify the ideal time to communicate with your contacts, when your subscribers are most likely checking their emails.

 When you send out an email campaign with engagement tracking switched on, we send it together with Campaigns inserted picture elements and Campaigns inserted tracking links on your added links.
-When your subscriber opens an email campaign, it loads the picture elements.
+When your subscriber opens an email campaign, the picture elements load.

-In most cases, images are loaded automatically, but in email providers such as Yahoo and Gmail, subscribers can turn off images to be loaded automatically.
+In most cases, images are loaded automatically, but in email providers such as Yahoo and Gmail, subscribers can turn off automatic image loading.

 As soon as images are loaded for the first time, we update the data in your Top location performance section.

-How do we report from which country your subscriber opened your campaign?
+How do we report which country your subscriber opened your campaign from?

-Our service checks from which country is the email service provider, same as Gmail requested our picture elements.
-As the location is IP address-based, we know which country to show in the Top location performance section.
+Our service checks from which country the email service provider, such as Gmail, requested our picture elements.
+Because the location is IP-based, we know which country to show in the Top location performance section.

 If Campaign reports show that your subscribers opened a campaign from the USA, does it mean subscribers are located in the USA?

 Not always.
-In most cases, open location data will not tell you if a subscriber is located in the country where it opened the campaign.
+In most cases, open location data won’t tell you if a subscriber is located in the country where the campaign was opened.

-The reason behind this is the email provider proxy server.
-E.g., if Gmail and Yahoo proxies are located in the USA, then images will be loaded from the USA and open will be counted from the USA.
+The reason behind this is the email provider's proxy server.
+For example, if Gmail and Yahoo proxies are located in the USA, then images will be loaded from the USA and open will be counted from the USA.

 What else could be a reason why the subscriber location is not exactly where the contact is located?

-• The subscriber uses a Virtual Private Network (VPN), which helps to hide his privacy, including his location
+- The subscriber uses a Virtual Private Network (VPN), which helps to hide their privacy, including their location

-• IP addresses can be relocated to different regions.
-Even though we keep the most recent up-to-date information from the IP service, sometimes an open or click happens when an update is in progress.
+- IP addresses can be relocated to different regions.
+Even though we keep the most recent IP service information up to date, sometimes an open or click occurs while an update is in progress.

-• The subscriber is using other technologies that are hiding their location
+- The subscriber is using other technologies to hide their location

 What to expect in the near future?